DarwinNE/FidoCadJ/README.md

 FidoCadJ is inspired from the old FidoCAD (without "J"), which was a vector graphic editor for electrical schematics and printed circuit boards.
-FidoCAD used a file format containing text, very compact and perfect for copy and pasting from/into newsgroups and forum messages.
+FidoCAD used a file format containing text, very compact and perfect for copying and pasting from/into newsgroups and forum messages.
-This determined its success among the italian Usenet community and forums, from late '90s, as it was quite versatile for simple mechanical drawings as well.
+This determined its success among the Italian Usenet community and forums, from late '90s, as it was quite versatile for simple mechanical drawings as well.
 No netlist concept lies behind the drawings, so there is all the graphical flexibility that a vector drawing software can offer (but no